• Skip to primary navigation

 Spicy Baby Tomato & Sweet Pepper Chutney in a jar with fork in it plus cheddar cheese on cracker.

-To enjoy this chutney its best I would advise to keep in a cool dark place and eat within 12 months.
+To enjoy this chutney it’s best I would advise keeping it in a cool, dry, dark place and eating it within 12 months.
 Once opened it should be kept in the fridge and eaten within 4 weeks.
-Although it will be a miracle if you have any left after a week!

 Spicy Baby Tomato & Sweet Pepper Chutney in a jar with fork in it.